See our exclusive index of companies on the move:Explore Stocks

-Though interest in gold has declined over the years, there are still 12 mines within the state that produce gold, with New South Wales accounting for some 16 percent of Australia’s economic demonstrated resources of gold.
-The state is also the second most prolific source of gold by production out of all Australian states, only coming behind Western Australia — though it’s a long way behind, producing 39 tonnes of the yellow metal in 2018 compared to Western Australia’s 211 tonnes in the same year.
+There are 13 mines within the state that produce gold, with New South Wales accounting for some 16 percent of Australia’s economic demonstrated resources of gold.
+The state is also the second most prolific source of gold by production out of all Australian states, only coming behind Western Australia — though it’s a long way behind, producing 36 tonnes of the yellow metal in 2020-21 compared to Western Australia’s 218 tonnes in the same year.

-While New South Wales is ranked by the Fraser Institute as the least attractive Australian jurisdiction for investment attractiveness, the research firm puts it ahead of famed global gold-mining jurisdictions like Burkina Faso and Ecuador.
+While New South Wales (NSW) is ranked by the Fraser Institute as the second-to-last Australian jurisdiction for investment attractiveness, the research firm puts it significantly ahead of famed global gold-mining jurisdiction Burkina Faso.
+As part of the reasoning for NSW"s placement, the Fraser Institute commented that there was “too much red tape … during the permitting approval process.”
 On top of that, New South Wales is home to Cowal, one of the largest Australian gold mines outside of Western Australia.
-It is located right in the middle of where the gold rushes of old took place well over a century ago.
+It is located right in the middle of where the gold rushes took place well over a century ago.

-Notably, the state has the attention of both Australian and non-Australian operators, with Cowal having been up until recently owned by gold-mining giant Barrick Gold (TSX:ABX,NYSE:GOLD).
+Notably, the state has the attention of both Australian and non-Australian operators, with Cowal having been owned by gold-mining giant Barrick Gold (TSX:ABX,NYSE:GOLD) until 2015.

-With Sydney being the home of the Australian Securities Exchange, New South Wales explorers, developers and operators that are listed on the premier Oceanic exchange don’t have to go far from site to stock exchange.
+With the state's capital Sydney being the home of the Australian Securities Exchange, NSW explorers, developers and operators that are listed on the premier Oceanic exchange don’t have to go far from site to stock exchange.

-The Cadia operations are huge, with the mine producing over 800,000 ounces of gold in the 2020 financial year, accounting for almost half of Newcrest’s global gold output.
+The Cadia operations are huge — Australia’s largest underground gold mine — with the mine producing 764,895 ounces of gold in the financial year ending in June of 2021.
+As of December 2021, the mine has been approved for expansion.
 Newcrest also owns mines in Canada, Papua New Guinea and Western Australia.

-Evolution Mining is the owner and operator of the Cowal gold mine, one of the largest gold mines in Australia.
-Located some 350 kilometers from Sydney, Cowal produced over 262,000 ounces of gold in the 2020 financial year, making it Evolution Mining’s largest asset, accounting for roughly a third of the company’s gold output from five producing mines in Australia and Canada.
+Evolution Mining (ASX:EVN) is the owner and operator of the Cowal gold mine, one of the largest gold mines in Australia.
+Located some 350 kilometers from Sydney, Cowal produced over 210,000 ounces of gold in the 2021 financial year, making it Evolution Mining’s largest asset, accounting for roughly a third of the company’s gold output from five producing mines in Australia and Canada.

-An open-pit mine, the company has plans to open up underground development in the near future with hopes the mine will eventually crack 300,000 ounces per year.
+Cowal is an open-pit mine, and the company has plans to open up underground development in the near future with hopes the mine will eventually crack 300,000 ounces per year.

-Alkane Resources is the operator of the Tomingley gold mine in Central New South Wales.
+Alkane Resources (ASX:ALK) is the operator of the Tomingley gold mine in Central New South Wales.

-Operations at the Tomingley site have shifted from open cut to underground in recent years since production began in 2014, with annual guidance of between 30,000 and 35,000 ounces of gold per year since it switched to underground in 2019.
+Operations at the Tomingley site have shifted from open cut to underground in recent years since production began in 2014, with the mine producing between 60,000 and 80,000 ounces of gold per year since it switched to underground in 2019.

 Besides exploration works around Tomingley, the company has a number of other exploration projects on the go — mostly within New South Wales and mostly focused on gold.

-Aurelia Metals acquired the Peak mine from Canadian company New Gold (TSX:NGD,NYSEAMERICAN:NGD) in 2018, with the mine producing almost 60,000 ounces of gold in the 2019 financial year.
-The Peak mine also produces not-insignificant quantities of base metals as a by-product, such as copper, lead and zinc.
+Aurelia Metals (ASX:AMI) acquired the Peak mine from Canadian company New Gold (TSX:NGD,NYSEAMERICAN:NGD) in 2018, with the mine producing almost 60,000 ounces of gold in the 2019 financial year.
+The Peak mine also produces not-insignificant quantities of base metals, such as copper, lead and zinc.
 Located in a historical mining region and near population centres, the Peak mine is one of two gold mines operated by Aurelia.